Home

 Dual Coverage

-If you qualify for both Medicare and Medicaid, you may get extra benefits and very low or zero cost-sharing through dual eligible plans.
+If you qualify for both Medicare and Medicaid, you may get extra benefits and very low or zero cost-sharing.

 • Medicaid covers Medicare premiums